Cierczek/istaa/README.md

-##Istaa theme
+## Istaa theme

 Currently using Foundation 6.3.1.

-### Pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in JointsWP.
+### Pre-baked with all of the great features that are found in the Foundation framework – simply put, if it works in Foundation, it will work in Istaa.
 The theme also includes:

 - Foundation Navigation Options
 - Motion-UI